-New hearing devices help re-discover sound.
+Emerging hearing devices help re-discover sound.

 How much does hearing loss impact our health as we age?
 A lot: the condition’s link to physical, social, and emotional complications include, exhaustion, headaches, stress, eating and sleeping problems, and depression.
 According to the NIH, one third of people between 65 and 74 experience hearing loss, with half of those older than 75 facing hearing difficulties.
 Auditory health is well known to be closely associated with physical and mental health.
 Health and wellbeing challenges attributed to hearing impairments include cognitive decline, social isolation, an increase in risk of falls, and a withdrawal from social activities across all levels of care.

 “The health and wellness impact of hearing loss can’t be overstated,” says Kari Olson, President of FPCIW.
 “As we age, the inability to hear conversations and participate in discussions progressively takes us down a path self-isolation, and the mounting evidence of deteriorating health conditions due to social disengagement is impossible to ignore.”

-Yet despite the availability of hearing aids, only 30 percent of adults 70 and older who would benefit from a hearing aid wear them.
+Despite the availability of hearing aids, only 30 percent of adults 70 and older who would benefit from a hearing aid wear them.
 The reasons are many, but they include accessibility, affordability, and stigma.

-Browse our Hearables for All gallery!
+Browse our Hearables for All photo gallery.